Our Policy Agenda

 - Ban or end exemptions for practices that exploit people and animals.

 Industrial farming and ranching profit from privileges granted by policymakers, including through explicit exemptions from regulations that are intended to protect people, animals, and communities.
 Factory farms are permitted limitless expansion, and they often receive direct subsidies rather than penalties for failing to obey mandates to abate the water and air pollution they produce.

 Similarly, certain federal worker visa programs too often exploit workers and protect industries such as slaughterhouses, the wool industry, and seasonal crop harvesting, while these industries simultaneously advocate for restrictions in legal immigration.

 We advocate for policy changes that end industry exemptions for exploitative practices, including the exploitation of workers and of human and animal communities.

-- End the trafficking of other beings, especially of children and animals.
+- End the trafficking of children and animals.

 Trafficking is one of the cruelest ways to limit basic freedoms and to foster abuse and exploitation.
 However, worldwide, human and animal trafficking is commonly employed to obtain food, fiber, and knowledge.